stolostron/acm-ansible-collection-demo/README.md

     - Click on the "Next" button
     - Click on the "Launch" button
     - Unmodified `playbooks/cluster-mgmt.yml` will:
-        - Setup "ManagedServiceAccount" and "ClusterProxy" addon on the selected clusters
+        - Set up "ClusterProxy" and "ManagedServiceAccount"  addons on the selected clusters
         - Connect to the selected clusters using these ACM features
-        - Create a namespace on of all selected clusters (this can be modify to do literally ANYTHING you want to do!)
+        - Create a namespace on of all selected clusters (this can be modified to do literally ANYTHING you want to do!)
     - You can launch the job again and modify `"state": "absent"` to remove the created namespace on the selected clusters

 ### Cleanup after demo